paldhous/ucsc/2017/investigative-policy/md_raw/acquiring-data-raw.md

 When the file opens, the urls should be in Column 6 of the table.
 Select the first, then `⌘-A` (Mac) or `Crtl-A` (Windows) to select all the urls in the column:

 ![](./img/acquiring_data_18.jpg)

+Again, set the two buttons with drop down menus at bottom right to `Catch on Demand` and `Empty on Demand`.

 Now right-click, and select `Auto-Explore Pages>Fast Scrape>` and the scraper we just set up: